simpplr-hiring/frontend-pair-programming-test/README.md

 # Welcome to the Simpplr frontend architect test

-You will be undertaking a few live coding exercises to show case your knownledge
+You will be undertaking a few live coding exercises to showcase your knownledge